keyboard_arrow_up

 BTU (British Thermal Unit)

-The amount of heat necessary to change the temperature of one pound of water by one degree Fahrenheit.
+A unit of measurement representing the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.

 Conduction